Jai Hind

-Jai Hind (जय हिन्द, /hi/) is a salutation and slogan that means "Hail India", "Long live India", or literally "Victory [for] India" as originally coined by Abid Hasan Safrani.
+Jai Hind (जय हिन्द, /hi/) is a salutation and slogan that means "Hail India", "Long live India", or literally "Victory [for] India" as originally coined by Chempakaraman Pillai.
 Used during India's independence movement from British rule, it emerged as a battle cry and in political speeches.
 The phrase reached a new level of popularity when under Netaji Subhas Chandra Bose it was adopted as an official slogan of the Indian National Army.

 Etymology

 The word "jai" (जय jaya in Sanskrit) means "triumph, victory, cheers, bravo, rejoice".
 The word jaya appears in Vedic literature such as in Atharvaveda 8.50.8 and in post-Vedic literature such as the Mahabharata.
 "Hind" (from Persian هند hind) was the common endonym for what is today the entire Indian subcontinent prior to independence.
 Indians were called "Hindī" as in Iqbal's iconic Indian patriotic song Saare Jahaan Se Accha.